ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 If the number value fits within fewer bits than is specified, then the missing zeros are added to the left side of the value.
 For example, 0x18 fits within 5 bits -> `11000`.
 However, since 6 bits were specified, the result becomes `011000`.
 :::

 Next, we’ll prepare a message to send Toncoins to another wallet v3.
 For example, let’s say a user wants to send 0.5 TON to themselves with the comment "**Hello, TON!**".
-To learn how to send a message with a comment, refer to this documentation section: [How to Send a Simple Message](/v3/documentation/smart-contracts/func/cookbook#how-to-send-a-simple-message).
+To learn how to send a message with a comment, refer to this documentation section: [How to send a simple message](/v3/documentation/smart-contracts/func/cookbook#how-to-send-a-simple-message).

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">